lutzer/trees/README.md

 ## Setup Environment

 * Install Xcode and download openFrameworks.
-* Clone the repository into openframeworks apps folder
+* Clone the repository into openframeworks `apps/myApps` folder